-- System configuration ٠
+- System configuration •

-- Boot order
+- Boot order •

-- Boot (start-up) configuration and docking-device configuration settings
+- Boot (start-up) configuration

-- Basic device-configuration settings •
+- Basic device configuration settings

-- System security and hard-drive password settings
+- System security and hard drive password settings

 NOTE: Unless you are an expert computer user or are directed to do so by Dell technical support, do not change the system setup settings.
 Certain changes might make your computer work incorrectly.